 For the materiality analysis, we have taken all GRI standards into account.
 In order to ensure completeness in our report, we have examined for each aspect whether it has an impact within and/or outside the organisation.

 In the next step, each aspect was assessed from an internal (A+W) and external (stakeholder) perspective.
 The evaluation was carried out by the members of the ARGE in a standardised survey.
-The assessment of materiality is based on a points system.
-Those aspects which were classified as "important" or of high importance either from an internal and/or external perspective are part of the report content.
+The assessment of materiality follows a points-based system.
+Those aspects that were classified as "important" or of high importance either from an internal and/or external perspective are part of the report content.

 At least one aspect was reported per standard.
-Whenever possible and all relevant data were available, all companies of the Amstein + Walthert Group were taken into account.
-If a different report boundary was selected for an aspect, this is noted accordingly.
+Whenever possible and when all relevant data were available, all companies of the Amstein + Walthert Group were taken into account.
+If a different report boundary was selected for an aspect, this was noted accordingly.

 In order to collect data on the selected aspects, our sustainability officer first contacted all companies of the Amstein + Walthert Group.
-She identified the relevant contact persons and presented the sustainability reporting plan on site.
+They identified the relevant contact persons and presented the sustainability reporting plan on site.
 A tool was used to collect data.
-The responsible persons at the respective locations entered the data, which was then checked and approved by the management.
-The data collection was completed by the validation of our sustainability officers.
+The responsible persons at the respective sites entered the data, which was then checked and approved by the management.
+The data collection was completed with the validation of our sustainability officers.